DevTyler62/DevTyler62/README.md

 ## 💻 &nbsp;About Me

-- 🎓&nbsp; Studying Computer Science with a focus on Software Development at Kutztown University
+- 🎓&nbsp; B.S.
+Computer Science with a focus on Software Development from Kutztown University

 ## 🛠 &nbsp;Languages and Tools